zeta-chain/docs/docs/developers/omnichain/tutorials/swap.md

-task("interact", "Interact with the contract", main) .addParam("contract", "The address of the withdraw contract on ZetaChain") .addParam("amount", "Amount of tokens to send") .addFlag("json", "Output in JSON") .addParam("targetToken")
+task("interact", "Interact with the contract", main) .addParam("contract", "The address of the withdraw contract on ZetaChain") .addParam("amount", "Amount of tokens to send") .addOptionalParam("token", "The address of the token to send") .addFlag("json", "Output in JSON") .addParam("targetToken")
   .addParam("recipient");